 Richmond, Bushy and Greenwich Parks offer almost 4,000 acres of valuable green space in London.
 In a single trip you could spot a tawny owl having a much-needed nap, a rare butterfly floating around in the summer breeze or a 800-year-old tree that wouldn’t look amiss in a fairytale.

-Recently, you may have noticed some figures in orange uniforms roaming around these three Royal Parks.
-They’re our new Volunteer Rangers and we’d love if you made them feel welcome.
+Over the past year you may have noticed some figures in orange uniforms roaming around these three Royal Parks.
+They’re our Volunteer Rangers and we’d love if you made them feel welcome.

 These volunteers are giving up their free time because they love the parks and want to improve them, for the people that visit now, and in the future.
 They also care deeply about the thousands of non-human residents of the park, from stag beetles and butterflies, to kingfishers and deer.